anodynos/urequire-rc-import-keys/readme.md

     }
 ```

-and is available in you modules either manually (i.e `var spH = require('../helpers/specHelpers')`) or declaratively in your uRequire config, eg
+and is available in your modules either manually (i.e `var spH = require('../helpers/specHelpers')`) or declaratively in your uRequire config, eg

 ```
-  dependencies: exports: bundle : 'helpers/specHelpers': 'spH'
+  dependencies: imports : 'helpers/specHelpers': 'spH'
 ```

 and you just want to **import** some of its **exported keys** (eg `equals`, `someProp` etc) as **local variables** to all other modules, without having to :